German-BioImaging/dtqueries/intro.md

 strong candidate, offering editing of individual triples (the basic unit of a graph) and services for processing tabular data.

-Alternatively, a pure RDF database like the open-source Virtuoso (<https://virtuoso.openlinksw.com/>) or the commercial GraphDB (<https://www.ontotext.com/products/graphdb/>) and Stardog (<https://www.stardog.com/>) would equally provide the basic needs of
+Alternatively, a pure RDF database like the open-source Apache Jena Fuseki https://jena.apache.org/documentation/fuseki2/ and the open-source version of Virtuoso (<https://virtuoso.openlinksw.com/>) or the commercial GraphDB (<https://www.ontotext.com/products/graphdb/>) and Stardog (<https://www.stardog.com/>) would equally provide the basic needs of